Trey Mancini Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to rank 17th in baseball in home runs given up (33 total, 1.2 per game).
+- Nationals pitchers combine to surrender 34 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- Williams makes the start for the Nationals, his sixth of the season.
-He is 1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched.

-- In his last appearance on Thursday against the New York Mets, the righty went five innings, allowing four earned runs while surrendering nine hits.
+- Irvin takes the mound for his first start of the season for the Nationals.

 © 2023 Data Skrive.
 All rights reserved.